cndragn/100-days-of-code/log.md

 ### Day 15: 25 July 2017

 **Notes:**
 I'm still very much on track towards my 100 Days of Code challenge!
-It's just that I realized posting what i worked on daily is reducndant and creating unecessary work for myelf since all my progress can anywa be seen from the github activity chart.
+It's just that I realized posting what I worked on daily is redundant and creating unnecessary work for myself since all my progress can anyways be seen from the github activity chart.
 I finished my Pomodoro clock project at 4am, so only 2 more projects and one set of algorithm challenges to go...

 ### Day 13: 23 July 2017